Privacy Policy

 We do not sell your personal data.
 We may disclose information if required by law or to protect rights, safety, and integrity of users and the Service.

-Retention
+Retention and deletion

 We keep data only as long as needed for the purposes above, including legal, accounting, and dispute-resolution needs.
 When you disconnect Strava or delete your account (where available), we stop new syncing and delete or anonymise data on a reasonable schedule unless we must retain specific records by law.